 - Any asthma triggers you were exposed to.

 Once you know your personal best, take your peak flow at:

 - Every morning when you wake up, before you take medicine.
 Make this part of your daily morning routine.

 - When you have asthma symptoms or an attack.

 - Again after you take medicine for the attack.
 This can tell you how bad your asthma attack is and if your medicine is working.

 Check to see which zone your peak flow number is in.
-Do what your doctor told you to do when you are in that zone.
+Do what your provider told you to do when you are in that zone.
 This information should be in your action plan.

-Do your peak flow three times and record the best value every time you check it.
+Do your peak flow 3 times and record the best value every time you check it.

 If you use more than one peak flow meter (such as one at home and another one at school or work), be sure that all of them are the same brand.